New Student Onboarding

 As an enrolling student, you will receive a seven-digit student ID number and a NetID, your login for campus systems and your Northwestern email.
 You will receive an email from the department with your ID details and NetID activation instructions in the spring.
 Once activated, be sure to check your Northwestern email regularly.

-To help you connect with each other, we will create a private Class of 2026 Facebook group.
-This will be space to start meeting your classmates, discuss housing arrangements and ask questions of our second-year, admissions student representatives.
-You will also be paired with a student “buddy” from the Class of 2026, in the spring.
+To help you connect with each other, we will create a private Class of 2028 Facebook group.
+This will be a space to start meeting your classmates, discuss housing arrangements, and ask questions of our second-year admissions student representatives.
+In the spring, you will also be paired with a student “buddy” from the Class of 2027.

 If you will be applying for aid, please review the Office of Financial Aid’s instructions and submit the FAFSA and University Aid Application.
 Application materials will be available in January on their website.
 The Office of Financial Aid will send instructions for accepting your aid offer to your Northwestern email address once they have received the tuition rates.
 The final tuition rates will be posted by late spring.
 Applications are processed in the order of receipt, and financial aid offers are sent on a rolling basis.
 For more detailed information regarding financial aid, please watch this video provided by the Chicago Financial Aid office or contact Emily Osborn with any questions.